 We have already dedicated several collaboration days to continue our discussions of the California Common Core Standards, and the Bear River math department has elected to use the Integrated Math approach.
-We are currently in the third year of implementation of the Integrated Math program, which marks the full implementation of all three levels in the 2016-2017 school year.
+We have now reached full implementation of the Integrated Math program, which replaces the Algebra 1/Geometry/Algebra 2 sequence.
 We will continue to assess our progress via department meetings and collaboration days.
 Our main feeder school, Magnolia Intermediate School, is also implementing the Integrated Math curriculum and our Math teachers are working closely with the Magnolia Math teachers to ensure continuity of implementation.
 As one of two comprehensive high schools in the district, we continue to dialogue with our primary feeder school, Magnolia Intermediate School, since our decisions, particularly in the area of math, will have a direct impact on them.